 If you want to monitor or collect data from a UNIX or Linux computer using Sentinel Agent Manager, you can also deploy agents to UNIX or Linux computers.
-For more information about installing agents on UNIX or Linux computers, see the NetIQ UNIX Agent documentation, available in the NetIQ UNIX Agent installation kit.
+For more information about installing agents on UNIX or Linux computers, see the NetIQ Sentinel UNIX Agent documentation.

 If you want to monitor or collect data from an iSeries server using Sentinel Agent Manager, you must install NetIQ Security Solutions for iSeries on each server you want to monitor.
-For more information about collecting data from iSeries servers, see the NetIQ Security Solutions for iSeries documentation, available in the NetIQ Security Solutions for iSeries installation kit.
+For more information about collecting data from iSeries servers, see the NetIQ Security Solutions for iSeries documentation.

-Understanding Relationships Between Agents and Central Computers
+2.8.1 Understanding Relationships Between Agents and Central Computers